getify/You-Dont-Know-JS/async & performance/apA.md

 This is better error handling behavior than promises themselves have, because it's the Pit of Success, not the Pit of Failure (see Chapter 3).

-**Note:** If a sequence is piped into (aka subsumed by) another sequence -- see "Combining" below for a complete description -- then the source sequence is opted out of error reporting, but now the target sequence's error reporting status or not must be considered.
+**Note:** If a sequence is piped into (aka subsumed by) another sequence -- see "Combining Sequences"  for a complete description -- then the source sequence is opted out of error reporting, but now the target sequence's error reporting or lack thereof must be considered.

 ### Parallel Steps

 Not all steps in your sequences will have just a single (async) task to perform; some will need to perform multiple steps "in parallel" (concurrently).
-A step in a sequence in which multiple sub-steps are processing concurrently is called a `gate(..)` -- there's an `all(..)` alias if you prefer -- and is directly symmetric to native `Promise.all([..])`.
+A step in a sequence in which multiple substeps are processing concurrently is called a `gate(..)` -- there's an `all(..)` alias if you prefer -- and is directly symmetric to native `Promise.all([..])`.

 If all the steps in the `gate(..)` complete successfully, all success messages will be passed to the next sequence step.
-If any of them errors, the whole sequence immediately goes into an error state.
+If any of them generate errors, the whole sequence immediately goes into an error state.

 Consider: